How cute is his little pot belly!?!?

 As our “2nd brain” the gut has a high number of serotonin receptors.
 Serotonin is that “feel-good hormone” that can be triggered by doing your favourite activities such as eating ice cream & chocolate, listening to music and yes…even exercise!!
 Our gut is also packed with an ecosystem with a mix of good and bad bacteria.
 We need both but an imbalance in the good vs bad bacteria is often the root cause of most illnesses.
 Bacteria is just one of the 5 types of microbes that make up our personal ecosystem, the microbiome.

 A depletion of micro-organisms or small tears in the digestive lining (also known as leaky gut) is becoming commonplace to us.
 Unfortunately, also commonplace in society are signs of bloating, increased intolerances to foods, brain fog & joint pain.
 All of which can be traced back to issues with our gut health.

 So what can we do?

-Every day we have to do work to heal and improve our gut health. ?In functional medicine a common approach that is taken involves the following:
+Every day we have to do work to heal and improve our gut health.
+A helpful approach is to use these gut health boosting principles found in Functional Medicine:

 Replace, those foods with gut-healing alternatives such as fermented foods i.e. kimchi, sauerkraut, kombucha & bone broth.